forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/write-lwc.md

 ### Peek Problem and Quick Fix

-VS Code has a range of actions to fix and refactor code, with Quick Fix being the simplest.
+VS Code has a range of actions to quickly address problems and refactor code, including Quick Fix and Peek Problem.
 To learn more, see [Refactoring](https://code.visualstudio.com/docs/editor/refactoring) in the VS Code documentation.

 Clicking **Peek Problem** on the error message highlights the line where the linter found the error.
 If the message says there is more than one error, click the down arrow in the message's upper right corner to see the others.